anandman/CarND-Traffic-Sign-Classifier-Project/README.md

 The code for training the model is located in the 8th and 9th cells of the iPython notebook, with the hyper-paramters used in the 7th cell.

-To train the model, I used a learning rate of 0.0009 which is much higher than the default rate of 0.0001 that was used in the LeNet lab for MNIST recognition.
+To train the model, I used a learning rate of 0.0005 which is higher than the default rate of 0.0001 that was used in the LeNet lab for MNIST recognition.
 This allowed it to train much faster while not overshooting too badly.
 In the future, I would consider starting with a large number and adding decay to lower it over time as the network starts to learn.
 The batch size was unchanged from MNIST at 128 though slightly smaller values like 100 were also good.
 Finally, I increased the number of epochs to 30 since there are more parameters in this model and we need more time to learn.

-####Solution Approach
+####<a name="solution"></a>Solution Approach

 The code for calculating the accuracy of the model is located in the 11th cell of the iPython notebook.
+The 10th cell calculates the loss and accuracy data for the training and validation data.

 My final model results were:
-* training set accuracy of 99.8%
+* training set accuracy of 99.6%
-* validation set accuracy of 96.5%
+* validation set accuracy of 96.3%
-* test set accuracy of 94.7%
+* test set accuracy of 95.1%

 This project was achievable with a relatively simple modification of the LeNet-5 network architecture, as mentioned [above](#model).
 I iterated through various combinations of [pre-processing](#preprocessing) to find a combination that worked well and seemed logical.
 As you can see in the charts below, the loss function and the training and validation accuracy increased nicely without a lot of overfitting.
 If I were to continue further experiments, I would consider the architecture choices mentioned in the [paper by Sermanet & LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) and other similar research.